mikerochip/msbuild-training-manual/README.md

 # Welcome

-MSBuild is Microsoft's declarative XML-based build system.
+MSBuild is Microsoft's declarative XML-based build system for `dotnet` and C++ projects.

 It works by processing XML Project Files (`*.csproj`, `*.vcproj`, etc) which tell MSBuild what to do.

-Microsoft has put in a lot of sensible defaults to MSBuild, which is awesome until I need to modify it and forget how to do so.
+Microsoft has put in a lot of sensible defaults to keep project files from being bloated, which is awesome until I need to modify it and forget how to do so.
 Usually, my use case is copying some custom data or binaries as part of a build.

 This document is a cheat sheet of things that are easy to forget about MSBuild Project Files.

 # Concepts

-MSBuild only has a couple of "nouns"
+MSBuild only has a couple of "nouns."
+Targets are where the magic of build steps (called Tasks) happens.
+Everything outside of Targets is where you configure things for your targets.

 * Predefined Elements
-  * Part of MSBuild's XML Schema
+  * Make up most of MSBuild's XML Schema
   * Let you group and define Properties
+  * Let you sequence `Task`s within a `Target` (more on Targets below)
-  * e.g. `Project`, `PropertyGroup`, `ItemGroup`, `Target`, etc.
+  * e.g. `Project`, `PropertyGroup`, `ItemGroup`, `Target`, `Content`, etc.
 * Properties
   * Fancy word for variables AFAICT
   * Are the child elements of `PropertyGroup` and `ItemGroup`
   * Are a mix of predefined and user-defined

-MSBuild only has one "verb"
+MSBuild only has one "verb" and that's Tasks.

 * Tasks
   * Can only be child elements of the predefined element `Target`
-  * Are how you define custom behavior in MSBuild
+  * Are how you make magic happen in MSBuild
-  * Are a special case of predefined element that show up under Target elements
-  * The order of Tasks underneath a Target determines their sequence
+  * The order of Tasks inside a Target determines their execution order

 # Useful Predefined Elements